rdegges/rdegges-blog/articles/2009/my-git.md

 nullifies any benefits that you get from using a VCS in the first place!
 To make the situation even worse: at the time, a good portion of the code I was writing was offline.
-This meant that I was unable to make commits when working on my code, as without an internet connection I couldn't connect to the remote repository.
+This meant that I was unable to make commits when working on my code, as without an internet connection I couldn’t connect to the remote repository.

 Using SVN also imposed limits on my work with others.
 A lot of the projects I